 Single umbilical artery (SUA) results when there is a congenital absence of either the right or left umbilical artery.
 In the usual situation, there are paired umbilical arteries.
-For some unknown reason, the absence of the left umbilical artery is much more common (~70%).
+For unknown reasons, the absence of the left umbilical artery is much more common (~70%).

 Sirenomelia (also known as the mermaid syndrome) is a rare congenital malformation characterised by the fusion of lower limb structures.